mahagaga/connect-four/README.md

 ```

 * then you need rust installed
-if not and you're on Ubuntu you can just call
+if not and you're on Ubuntu you can just call:

 ```
 curl https://sh.rustup.rs -sSf | sh